CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - `organisationCertificate` is the organisation's self-issued X.509 certificate.
 - `signature` is a CMS `ContentInfo` containing a `SignedData` structure.

-DomainAuth supports two types of signature bundles, which share the same structure but differ in their content and verification process:

-1. **Member signatures:** The `SignedData` structure contains:
-  - The member certificate (and any intermediate certificates if applicable).
-  - The digital signature over the content, produced using the member's private key.
-  - Signature attributes, including the DomainAuth signature metadata.
-  - Optionally, the signed content itself (for encapsulated signatures).
-2. **Organisation signatures:** The `SignedData` structure contains:
-  - The digital signature over the content, produced using the organisation's private key.
-  - Signature attributes, including the DomainAuth signature metadata.
-  - The member attribution attribute identifying the member who authored the content.
-  - Optionally, intermediate certificates if the organisation uses a certification path.
-  - Optionally, the signed content itself (for encapsulated signatures).
+The specific contents of the `signature` field depend on whether it is a member signature or an organisation signature, as detailed in {{signature-types}} and {{cms-signeddata-structure}}.

-The signature type is determined by the presence of the member attribution attribute: if present, it's an organisation signature; if absent, it's a member signature.
+The signature type is determined by the presence of the member attribution attribute within the `SignedData` structure: if present, it's an organisation signature; if absent, it's a member signature.

 For detached signatures, the plaintext content must be provided separately during verification.